KintCark/COMFYUI-ANDROID-TERMUX/README.md

-Haven't tried cogvideox5b if you do and it works on termux let me know in issues.
+Update:Haven't tried cogvideox5b if you do and it works on termux let me know in issues.

 Prerequisites First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot